As an ambigram designer, you may think you know ambigrams.

 Are these all types?
 Are you sure?

-Well, not really.
-I mean, a symbiotogram is a feature.
 Remember the ambigram core?
 I can read something, something happens, I can read it again.
 When a rotational ambigram reads the same word when inverted, you have a homogram.
 When you read a different word, you have a symbiotogram.
-Although it’s something useful, a symbiotogram is not a type per se.
+Although this term is something useful, a symbiotogram is not a type per se.
 A mirror ambigram can also be a symbiotogram, for example.
 We are going to focus on the step 2 “something happens”.
 THESE are the types.
 The hard part is to find, what can possibly happen?

 So, we are going to put aside the words: symbiotogram (reads differently in step 3), chain ambigram (linked word to itself multiple times), multilingual (different languages in step1 and step3) etc. So we’re left with: